 Colour: Deep ruby red colour.

-Aromatics: A fruity bouquet with red and black fruit plus sweet spice.
+Aromatics: A fruity bouquet with notes of blackcurrant, blueberry and raspberry.

 Region: Gimblett Gravels Wine Growing District®, Hawke’s Bay.